 Admission

 Students desiring to pursue the joint Ph.D. in Biological Sciences/MBA initially apply directly to the Ph.D. program of the Department of Biological Sciences and must meet the admissions requirements of the Ph.D. program.
 The student matriculates into the Ph.D. program, must successfully complete all first year course work, choose a dissertation advisor, pass the preliminary examination, and form their dissertation advisory committee as required for the Ph.D. program.
-During the summer between the first and second year in the Ph.D. program, the student must convene their advisory committee and petition them for permission to take six credits of tier one MBA coursework in addition to their Ph.D. coursework requirements during the second year.
+During the summer between the first and second year in the Ph.D. program, the student must convene their advisory committee and petition them for permission to take six credits of MBA coursework in addition to their Ph.D. coursework requirements during the second year.
 Since Ph.D. students are supported on assistantships based in the Department of Biological Sciences and receive tuition scholarships for these assistantships, continued enrollment in any MBA classes is dependent on maintained satisfactory progress towards the Ph.D.

 Once the student has successfully completed all required course work for the Ph.D. degree and has completed six credits of MBA coursework, students interested in the joint Ph.D./MBA program must convene their Ph.D. advisory committee and petition for permission to apply to the joint Ph.D./MBA program.
 If this petition is granted, the student’s progress towards the Ph.D. is reviewed by the Graduate Affairs Committee (GAC) of the Department of Biological Sciences.
 If GAC finds that the student is in good standing in the Department, the student then applies to the MBA program for admission into the joint Ph.D./MBA program.
 The prospective student is encouraged to see the admissions policies for both programs in the graduate catalog.